pnp/cli-microsoft365/docs/docs/cmd/spo/term/term-group-get.md

 !!! important
     To use this command without the `--webUrl` option you have to have permissions to access the tenant admin site.

-When using the `--webUrl` option you can connect to the term store with limited permissions, and do not need the SharePoint Adminstrator role.
-You need be a site visitor or more.
+When using the `--webUrl` option you can connect to the term store with limited permissions, and do not need the SharePoint Administrator role.
+You need to be a site visitor or more.
 It allows you to get a term group from the tenant term store as well as a term group from the sitecollection term store.

 ## Examples